BMSC is located in the village of Bamfield, on the west coast of Vancouver Island, British Columbia, Canada.

 Once you arrive in Port Alberni, follow the signs for Bamfield.
 You will enter a gravel logging road that is approximately 76 kms.
 Follow the signs, or alternatively, follow the power lines to Bamfield.
 The Bamfield road is marked with red and white kilometer signs numbered from 1 to 76.Total travel time between Nanaimo and Port Alberni is ~ 1.5 hours, and from Port Alberni to Bamfield is ~ 1.5 – 2 hours depending on road conditions, at an (average speed 50 km/hr).
 This road is usually well maintained.

 Via Duncan: Travel north on the #1 Island Highway to Duncan (1 hour).
 Just north of Duncan turn left on Hwy.
 18, traveling west to Youbou.
 Passing through Youbou, you will enter a network of gravel logging roads.
 This route is not well signed to Bamfield, though there are a couple of signs at key junctions.
 The logging route approximately 120kms.
 Total travel time from Youbou is ~ 2.5 hours depending on road conditions.
 This road can be very rough, and maintenance is occasional.

 IMPORTANT TIPS: Regardless of your start point, you will eventually be driving on a semi-public, logging road.
-The road between Port Alberni and Bamfield is usually well maintained and well traveled, however, it is important for you to know the following:
+The road between Port Alberni and Bamfield is usually well maintained and well travelled, however, it is important for you to know the following:

 - SLOW DOWN when driving onto and off the one-lane bridges.
 There are often large potholes on either end of bridges and hitting them at speed can pop your tires.